THINGS TO DO/PLACES TO GO OUTDOOR FUN

 and ski and snowshoe rental.
-Quarry Hill is free to the public (though they do have a membership program $50/family per year that gets you discounts on birthday parties (really fun), kids classes/summer nature camps, and early registration privileges).
+Quarry Hill is free to the public (though they do have a membership program $50/family per year that gets you discounts on birthday parties, kids classes/summer nature camps, and early registration privileges).
 Quarry Hill is a great family-friendly place to take a hike, look for wildlife, and become one with nature.

-Oxbow Park is a unique 572 acre Olmsted County park facility, located approximately 15 minutes from Rochester in Byron.
-The park offers picnic areas, fishing, semi-primitive campsites, playground equipment, hiking trails, a nature center, and the Zollman Zoo (visit with the 30+ native MN animal species including bobcat, cougar, wolf, black bear, goats, and a really cute donkey).
-Oxbow is a favorite way to spend a day no matter what the season (last winter we spent a sunny afternoon building snowmen by the cougar cage).
-The park is free to the public (though there is a fee to camp) and is open 7am-10pm daily.
+Oxbow Park and Zollman Zoo is a unique 572 acre Olmsted County park facility, located approximately 15 minutes from Rochester in Byron.
+The park offers picnic areas, fishing, semi-primitive summer campsites, playground equipment, hiking trails.
+The zoo offers a nature center and the opportunity to visit with 30+ native MN animal species including bobcat, cougar, wolf, black bear, goats, and a really cute donkey.
+Oxbow is a favorite way to spend a day no matter what the season (one winter we spent a sunny afternoon building snowmen by the cougar cage).
+The park is free to the public (though there is a fee to camp) and is open daily.
 The zoo and nature center are free to the public and are open.
-Check out their website for more info on fun park programs for kids and adults (ex.
-Feed the Otters, All About Bison, and Children's Zoo Hour).ON THE FARMScanlan's Red Barn Learning Farm • 27251 State Highway 30, Hayfield • (507)365-8321 or (507)272-7465 • www.redbarnlearningfarm.com
+Oxbow Park also offers free, family-friendly programs throughout the year.
+Usually held on the weekends, visit our Calendar of Events to find out more.

-Campers enjoy a sandy swimming beach (small enough to easily keep track of the kids), restrooms with showers, a year-round visitor center, easy-to-challenging hiking trails, a group camp, and a modern group center.
+Whitewater State Park campers enjoy a sandy swimming beach (small enough to easily keep track of the kids), restrooms with showers, a year-round visitor center, easy-to-challenging hiking trails, a group camp, and a modern group center.
 Come winter, enjoy cross-country skiing, snow shoeing, or stay at the group center in rustic, winterized cabins.
 All vehicles entering the park are required to display either an annual ($25/year) or daily ($7/day) entrance permit.
 Permits may be purchased at the park entrance.

-Oxbow campground is a semi-primitive area has 30 campsites available, running water, restrooms, and showers.
+Oxbow Park campground is a semi-primitive area has 30 campsites available, running water, restrooms, and showers.
 The campground is part of the larger Oxbow Park (a unique 572 acre Olmsted County park facility).
 In addition to the campground, the park offers picnic areas, fishing, playground equipment, hiking trails, a nature center, and the Zollman Zoo (visit with the 30+ native MN animal species including bobcat, cougar, wolf, black bear, goats, and a really cute donkey).
 The park is free to the public (though there is a fee to camp) and is open 7am-10pm daily.
 The zoo and nature center are free to the public and are open daily.

-Ironwood has two campgrounds.
+Ironwood Springs Christian Ranch has two campgrounds.
 There are 45 campsites available.
 They all have electricity available and water nearby.
 There is 20-50 amp service.
 There is no limit to the list of things to do for all ages.
 From wagon rides and trail rides, horseback riding to hiking, playing on the Rainbow play system, the two tennis courts, a basketball court, an indoor recreation center, and swimming.
 Call for reservations.